SebastianLindmark/React-Native-Flickr/README.md

 # Flickr Gallery Application in React Native

-A small application for browsing images from the public flickr library.
+A small application for browsing images from the public flickr API.

 ## Intro
 This application was made using the 'Expo' toolchain.
-The application fetches images from flickr and automatically fetches new images.
+The application fetches images from flickr.
+The endless scrollview is automatically fetching new images.

 ## Setup